 Lancaster is a somewhat small village located in the state of New York.
 With a population of 10,258 people and seven constituent neighborhoods, Lancaster is the 182nd largest community in New York.

-Unlike some villages, Lancaster isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lancaster are a mix of both white- and blue-collar jobs.
+Lancaster is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lancaster is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lancaster who work in office and administrative support (19.40%), sales jobs (9.32%), and teaching (8.54%).
+There are especially a lot of people living in Lancaster who work in office and administrative support (17.69%), sales jobs (9.48%), and management occupations (7.06%).

 The people who call Lancaster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lancaster residents report their race to be White, followed by Asian.
 Important ancestries of people in Lancaster include Polish, Italian, Irish, and English.

 The most common language spoken in Lancaster is English.
 Other important languages spoken here include Polish and Italian.